 For online retailers, that’s great news.

 Rugs are convenient to store and can be sold at various price ranges, depending on your customers.

-There’s also a variety of niches to target, depending on your brand, although “boutique rugs” seems to be the most popular ecommerce niche.
+There’s also a variety of niches to target, depending on your brand, although “boutique rugs” seem to be the most popular.